Skip to main content

 --data '{"actorId":"openclaw-agent","channel":"openclaw:setup"}'

 The agent should send only auth.authorizeUrl to the user, keep auth.deviceCode and any approved token inside its tool/session state, and poll auth.statusEndpoint after the user approves.
 A normal user setup must not be blocked on DEALDASH_AGENT_SERVICE_SECRET, DEALDASH_AGENT_DEFAULT_USER_ID, or deployment provider settings.
-Operator-managed adapters can still use gateway-delegated authentication.
+After login-link auth, direct HTTPS clients call /api/agent/* with the stored login token:

 • Authorization: Bearer <DEALDASH_AGENT_SERVICE_SECRET>